Laurie Coleman

 Born in 1959

 Chris Edwards is the youngest of the Legends.
-He is an Ambassador for Australian Rotary Health and has worked as a Leadership Coach since 2007.
+He is an Ambassador for the Australian Rotary Health and has worked as a Leadership Coach since 2007.
 Chris grew up in the Blue Mountains and the Bathurst District and was ‘packed off to boarding school’ at Sydney Grammar at the age of eight.

 Alan Farrell